lnfteles/lnfteles.github.io/_pages/about.md

 ---

-I am an undergraduate student of Applied Mathematics at the University of São Paulo in Brazil.
-My main research interest currently is Functional Analysis, specially Banach Space Theory and Operator Theory.
+I am a Master's student of Mathematics at the University of São Paulo, in Brazil.
+My main research interests currently are Functional Analysis, specially Banach Space Theory and Operator Theory, and Set-Theoretic Topology.
 That being said, I'm very much interested in exploring other math-related areas.